Just a Bite:

 Once your child reaches these milestones, they will have some of the foundational skills needed to start eating solid foods safely.

 It is important to note that just because your baby will be starting solids, that does not make them a replacement for breast milk or formula, which should be your child’s primary source of nutrition until they are at least one year old.

 4-6 months also acts as the critical window to introduce infants to potentially allergenic foods along with other complementary foods.

 And according to the LEAP study, introducing peanut-containing foods in the first year reduces the risk that an infant will develop a food allergy to peanuts.

 And the same goes for other food allergens.
-Introducing common allergens regularly, like peanuts, egg, cow milk products, tree nuts, wheat, crustacean shellfish, fish, and soy, ensures diet diversity and thriving tummies for your little ones as they grow.
+Introducing common allergens regularly, like peanuts, egg, cow milk products, tree nuts, wheat, crustacean shellfish, fish, soy, and sesame ensures diet diversity and thriving tummies for your little ones as they grow.

 But it’s important to remember that “one bite” exposure to these allergens is not enough.
 In fact, regular and consistent exposure to common allergens in the diet throughout early childhood is key to training immune cells.